Inline Checkweighers FAQs

 A: Checkweighers do not find physical contaminants but they can be combined with food metal detectors and x-ray inspection systems that do find contaminants.
 Food metal detection systems provide reliable, cost-effective protection from even the smallest metal contaminants found anywhere in a food production process.
 Food X-ray inspection systems provide protection from metal, glass, stone and other dense foreign objects for most any type of packaged, bulk, or piped product.
 Food manufacturers can find metallic and non-metallic foreign objects and eliminate “wet” product effects common with metal detectors with the Thermo Scientific NextGuard X-ray Detection Systems.
 Designed for a wide variety of food applications, NextGuard systems offer enhanced capabilities to inspect packaged products for missing pieces or components, under and over-fills, and other quality problems.

 A Practical Guide to Checkweighers and Checkweighing

 Delivering consistent quality products is essential to protect your brand and your bottom line.
 That means knowing that the weight of a packaged product being shipped out the door matches the weight on the label.
 Do you have the right equipment for providing reliable weight control?
-To find out how checkweighers work, and which one will work best for you, read A Practical Guide to Checkweighers and Checkweighing.
+To find out how in-motion checkweighers work, and which one will work best for you, read A Practical Guide to Checkweighers and Checkweighing.